softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

- gpg --gen-key  # Use "sfadmin" as name when creating the key gpg --export -a sfadmin > sfadmin.pub
+ gpg --gen-key  # Use "sfadmin" as name when creating the key gpg --export -a sfadmin > sfadmin.pub gpg --export-secret-key -a sfadmin > sfadmin.key

+Make sure you copy keep the sfadmin.key in a safe place.
+For example, if it is encrypted using a strong password store it alongside your backup files.

 You have to copy this public key to the SF node, and import it as root user.